-You can use the StopAllMacros action to stop all macros that are currently running.
+You can use the StopAllMacros macro action in Access desktop databases to stop all macros that are currently running.

 You typically use this action when an error condition makes it necessary to stop all macros.
 You can use a conditional expression in the macro's action row that contains this action.
-When the expression evaluates to True (–1), Microsoft Office Access 2007 stops all macros.
+When the expression evaluates to True (–1), Access stops all macros.

 This action isn't available in a Visual Basic for Applications (VBA) module.